reliztrent/map-quizzer/README.md

 This repo contains the files for a Chrome extension that opens a map quiz every time a blank tab is opened in Chrome.
 The quiz pulls a random map from the online collections of the Library of Congress and asks you to guess which year the map was published.
 Three options are given: the correct publication year and two other years pulled randomly from the same corpus of maps.

 The extension is built using [Vue.js](https://github.com/vuejs/vue) (a JavaScript framework) and [Tify](https://www.sub.uni-goettingen.de/digitale-bibliothek/digitale-werkzeuge/dokumentbetrachter-tify/) (a IIIF image viewer and zoomer, from the Göttingen State and University Library).

-The most recent published version of the extension is available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/map-quizzer/cklfiagojkibihpbpcmhjfolmbebnpmk).
-The files in this repo can also be downloade to your local computer and tested in Chrome:

-1. In Chrome, go to **chrome://extensions**.
-2. Enable Developer Mode by clicking the toggle next to **Developer mode**.
-3. Click the Load unpacked button and select the directory that holds the extension filles.

 ## Data
 Map Quizzer selects from a pre-processed json-formatted list of maps online from Library of Congress at [loc.gov/maps](https://www.loc.gov/maps).
 The data was pulled using the loc.gov API, and maps were bias sampled with the following filters: